-So here I am, waiting for the graduation ceremony in April, being officially unemployed.. but some things are still good, like having a long well-deserved break after all these years of studying.
+So here I am, waiting for the graduation ceremony in April, being officially unemployed.. but some things are still good, like having a long

 Right before 2015 ended, I decided to go on a 3-weeks-long graduation trip to Korea and Japan with my sister-from-another-mister, Sunny!
 Initially, we had thoughts about going to the States (which is still a good idea) but Korea was an even better idea!!!
 Idk how we ended up throwing in a trip to Japan (I'll do another post) as well but mannnn was it the best decision we've ever made together!